 I also decided to call off the assault on my body.
 For one, the warning signs that things in my life were out of place had originated in my body – smarty pants system that it is.
-For two, I wanted feeling good to – well – feel good.
+For two, I wanted feeling good too – well – feel good.

 Now, saying I wasn’t caring for my body already is a bit of a misnomer.
-I mean, I was a successful yoga teacher for pete’s sake and had been vegetarian for the better part of two decades.
+I mean, I was a successful yoga teacher for Pete’s sake and had been vegetarian for the better part of two decades.
 But I had been caring for my body like one plays ping pong.

 I’d work, push, achieve … and then stop and take care of my body.
-It was usually one thing, or the other.
+It was usually one thing or the other.
 My body was what always came after the proverbial comma.
 I fell into the common routine of ignoring my body for 8-10 hours of the day while I worked, then binging on yoga, green juices and weekends of sunshine and rest.

 As normal as that seemed to be for people around me, I never quite felt good.
-That feeling of being totally rested eluded me.
+That feeling of being rested eluded me.
 I existed in a relative daze.

 Starting With Pleasure…